VA loans: Benefits, eligibility requirements, and more

 VA loan limits

-The VA doesn’t limit how much you can borrow, except in the case of impacted entitlement.
-But when loan limits do apply to a VA loan, they’re usually based on the conventional loan limit, which for 2025 is $806,500 for one-unit properties in non-high-cost areas of the continental U.S. Additionally, lenders often use the conventional loan limits as the lower bounds for VA jumbo loans.
+The VA doesn’t limit how much you can borrow, except in cases where a borrower has partial or “impacted” entitlement tied up in another VA loan.
+But when loan limits do apply to a VA loan, they’re usually based on the conventional loan limit, which for 2026 is $832,750 for one-unit properties in non-high-cost areas of the continental U.S. Additionally, lenders often use the conventional loan limits as the lower bounds for VA jumbo loans.

 Certain high-cost areas have higher borrowing limits.
 If you need a loan even higher than that amount, you can explore the possibility of a VA jumbo loan, which doesn’t require a down payment and may offer a lower rate than a regular jumbo loan.